wp-plugins/f6s/readme.txt

 - description - mentor profile description
 - url - f6s profile url
 - current_title - current work title of the mentor (ex: CEO of ExampleCompany) - empty string if no data available
-- thumbnail - information about the mentor‚Äôs profile image:
+- thumbnail - information about the mentor’s profile image:
 	- thumbnail.url - full URL of the mentor thumbnail
 	- thumbnail.width / thumbnail.height - size, in pixels of the image
 - skills (list) - list of mentor skills, has properties: